 Anders and Dorrit's Community Park

-Park LocationAnders and Dorrit's Community Park is located in Electoral Area 'C' within the Regional District of Nanaimo.
-The park is located at 3734 Jinglepot Road (across the street from the GP Cottenwood Stables), just outside the Nanaimo city limits.
+Park LocationAnders and Dorrit's Community Park is located at 3734 Jingle Pot Road in Electoral Area 'C' within the Regional District of Nanaimo (RDN).
+The park is just outside the City of Nanaimo limits.

 In November, 2007 a letter was received from Dorrit and Anders Olesen asking if the Regional District was interested in their property for park purposes.
 Before he passed away, Anders Olesen sat down with parks staff at the Regional District of Nanaimo and developed concept plans for a community park which closely follow the Olesen's wishes.